Bruno-Alvez/Bruno-Alvez/README.md

 <h1 align="center">Hi, I'm Bruno Alves 👋</h1>

 <p align="center">
-  <strong>Full Stack Developer</strong> focused on building real-world web solutions, RESTful APIs, and scalable back-end architectures using <code>Python</code> and <code>Node.js</code>.
+  <strong>Back-End Developer</strong> | Python Ecosystem (Django, DRF, FastAPI) | Shipping real-world solutions with clean architecture & modern tooling.
 </p>

 ---

 ### 👨‍💻 About Me

-- 🔄 Transitioned from the São Paulo Military Police to Tech — bringing discipline, resilience, and problem-solving from mission-critical environments.
+- 🔄 Transitioned from the São Paulo Military Police to Tech — bringing discipline, structure, and critical problem-solving to software engineering.
-- 🧠 Currently developing full stack projects using **React, TypeScript, Python, Django, Node.js**, and **Docker**.
+- 🧠 Passionate about building clean, scalable, and maintainable systems using **Python, Django, FastAPI**, and **PostgreSQL**.
-- 🎯 Focused on building clean, maintainable code and applying modern software architecture principles in backend systems.
+- 🔧 Also building front-end interfaces with **React** and **TypeScript** when needed.
-- 📚 Studying **Systems Analysis and Development** at PUCPR University + Full Stack Python at EBAC.
+- 📚 Currently studying **Systems Analysis and Development (PUCPR)** and enrolled in the **Full Stack Python program (EBAC)**.
-- 🌍 Open to remote and hybrid opportunities in Back-End / Full Stack roles.
+- 🌍 Open to remote or hybrid opportunities — particularly in Back-End or Python-focused Full Stack roles.

 ---